marked-gil/tasks-master-react/README.md

 ### **STRATEGY**

 #### **Main Goal:**
-The main goal of this site is to aid users in managing and organizing their day-to-day tasks and foster efficient collaboration with other users.
-Overall, this is a productivity application that seeks to help users manage their everyday life.
+The main goal of this site is to facilitate users in efficiently managing and organizing their day-to-day tasks while enabling seamless collaboration with others.
+By providing a productivity-focused platform, users can streamline their daily routines and effectively manage their personal and professional lives.

 #### **Target Audience:**
 * People (young and old) who can use computers or mobile phones